While some people may experience relief from IBS symptoms by fasting, more research is needed to confirm whether it’s effective.

 - prevent bacterial overgrowth

-Your doctor will first review your health history and symptoms.
-They will want to rule out any other conditions before moving forward.
+A doctor will first review your health history and symptoms.
+They’ll want to rule out any other conditions before moving forward.

-If there are no concerns about other health issues, your doctor may recommend testing for gluten intolerance, especially if you’re experiencing diarrhea.
+If there are no concerns about other health issues, the doctor may recommend testing for gluten intolerance, especially if you’re experiencing diarrhea.

-After these initial screenings, your doctor may use specific diagnostic criteria for IBS.
-This includes the
+After these initial screenings, the doctor may use specific criteria to diagnose IBS.
+These include the

-This is the million-dollar question, and one with no definitive answer.
-That said, experts continue to look at certain contributing factors, including:
+Although there are many theories about the cause, there’s no certain answer.
+That said, experts continue to look at contributing factors, including:

 - severe infections